Russia ready to freeze total number of warheads for one year to extend nuclear pact with U.S.

 Russia’s new position could lead to a foreign policy victory for President Trump, who is trailing Democratic rival Joe Biden in national polling.

 The 2010 treaty, which expires in February, restricts the number of deployed strategic nuclear warheads and certain launch platforms.
 If the treaty is not extended or replaced, the world’s two biggest nuclear powers will return to an era without substantive restraints on their arsenals for the first time in decades.
+(START is an acronym for Strategic Arms Reduction Treaty.)

 The treaty includes a clause that allows the leaders of both nations to extend the agreement by five years without requiring ratification.
 Both Putin and Biden have said they would agree to the five-year extension.
 In an interview with state television earlier this month, Putin said Biden’ s willingness to prolong New START “is a serious signal for our possible future interaction.”